Been married more than once? Welcome to the club.

 In my case, Sara and I have no commingled accounts.
 We have our own checking accounts, credit cards and savings accounts.
 Her car is in her name, mine is in my name.
 When she wants to buy something, she does, and I do likewise.

 We don’t use this system because we’re fiercely independent, nor do we believe it’s the secret to marital bliss.
-We do it because that’s how we did it before we got married and haven’t had any incentive to change.
+We do it because that’s how we did it before we got married and simply haven’t had any incentive to change.

 This works for us, but may be completely wrong for you.
 If both your incomes are required to meet your monthly obligations, it would certainly make sense to have a common account to pay them, perhaps with contributions being made in relation to your incomes.
 If there’s only one income, both spouses need access to family funds.
 And no matter what, I believe both should have at least some of their own money to do with as they please.